 If the estate or trust has income as a member of a partnership, any of the additions or subtractions that apply to the income should be included in Schedule B of Form IT-205.
-The estate's or trust's share of the partnership items may be obtained from New York State Form IT-204, Partnership Return.
+The estate's or trust's share of the partnership items should be provided by the partnership.